mrkrd/matlab_wrapper/README.rst

 License
 -------

-The project is licensed under the `GNU General Public License v3`_ or later (GPLv3+).
+The project is licensed under the GNU General Public License v3 or later (GPLv3+).

-.. _`GNU General Public License v3`: COPYING.txt